Courses

 Wisdom Paves the Way Question Answer – Let us do these activities before we read.
 (Page 27)

-I. Why do we seek advice of the elderly in our family?
+I. Why do we seek the advice of the elderly in our family?
 Share your thoughts with your classmates and teacher.

 II.
 Knowledge is about learning facts and information, while wisdom is about using that knowledge with good judgement.